Break Glass for Cash: A Micro Business Reality

 Solution: Slow down the reinvestment cycle.
 Give wins time to settle into profit before moving to the next leap.
 Ask yourself: will this investment generate revenue in the next 90 days?
 If not, consider delaying it.
 Cashflow loves breathing room.

-If your decisions are driven by pressure more than planning, this podcast on developing a culture of self-responsibility might help.
+If your decisions are driven by pressure more than planning, this podcast on developing a culture of self-responsibility might help; once clicked, scroll down to the ‘onefish’ podcast.

 4. You’re mixing business and personal finances.

-It’s incredibly common, especially in the early days.
+It’s incredibly common in micro businesses, especially in the early days.
 But if your business account is covering personal shortfalls (or vice versa), it’s almost impossible to track what’s really going on.
 Unclear lines lead to unclear decisions, and it gets harder to grow with confidence.

 Solution: Separate your accounts.
 Set up a regular transfer for your salary.
 Give yourself clear visibility.
 Use different cards, separate logins, and basic budgeting tools to keep things clean and trackable.
 You can’t manage what you can’t see.